GJZhang2866/zgj.github.io/_pages/about.md

 My research interests include Information Extraction, Knowledge Graphs and Language Models.
 I have published some academic papers at the top international conference ACL, ICONLP, IJCNN, Journal of Peking University and Journal of Chinese Information Processing
 .
-Additionally, I participated in natural language processing evaluations related to MRC and won the national seconde prize twice.
+Additionally, I participated in natural language processing evaluations related to MRC and won the national seconde prize(CAIL 2021) and  the national third prize(CAIL 2020).

 # 🔥 News